adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #21 Went up to Phoenix for the weekend.
 Still making head-way on the UX-Class.

 #22 Got a new audio-book from WSJ+.
 Making progress in the class.

+#23 Almost done with the first class which was a 4-week class.